 The code for this example user interface panel is included in the file example4_panel.pro in the examples/doc/itools subdirectory of the IDL distribution.
-Enter at the IDL prompt to create an instance of an iTool that displays the panel, or to open the .pro file in the IDL editor. '''
+Enter at the IDL prompt to create an instance of an iTool that displays the panel.
+Open the file in any text editor or enter